doordeck/docs/docs/kotlin-multiplatform-sdk/account.md

 ## Request a new refresh token

 :::warning
-This function is only available to users with Doordeck issued auth tokens.
+This function is only available to users with Sentry Interactive issued auth tokens.
 :::

 :::info